-This Policy governs the investment of four distinct groups of funds: the endowment pool, the medium-term cash pool, the short-term cash pool and miscellaneous other investments.
-Because each group of investments has a different objective, this Policy addresses them separately.
+This IPS governs the investment of distinct groups of funds: the endowment account, the enhanced liquidity account, the split-interest account, the holding account, and miscellaneous other investments.
+Because each group of investments has a different objective, this document addresses them separately.

-The Foundation's primary investment objective is to preserve and protect its assets by earning a total return for each category of assets which is appropriate for each category's time horizon, distribution requirements, and risk tolerance.
+The Foundation's primary investment objective is to support the mission and operations of Idaho State University and to preserve and protect Foundation assets by earning a total return for each category of assets which is appropriate for each category's time horizon, distribution requirements, and risk tolerance.

-ENDOWMENT POOL
+ENDOWMENT ACCOUNT